JeremyTallant/web-scraping-challenge/README.md

 <img width="1212" alt="Screenshot 2022-12-19 at 2 27 40 PM" src="https://user-images.githubusercontent.com/112406455/208521633-c3c117a3-da65-4007-8607-57b95e913324.png">

+  - On average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
+But it is always very cold there in human terms!

 * Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:

   - Find the average the daily atmospheric pressure of all the months.